norcams/iaas/docs/team/operations/gitolite.rst

   gitolite setup

-Add the other cluster nodes public keys (git user) into the git users *authorized_keys*.
+Add the master node public key (git user) into the git users *authorized_keys*.
+Copy the options from the existing admin user if required, but it is important that the username is set as `server-osl` (if osl is the master node)!

 Check with this command from any of the other nodes::

   [git@osl-login-01 ~] ssh <shortname> info